Magical Drop III

 is a 1997 puzzle video game developed and published by Data East for the Neo Geo arcade and home platforms.
 It was later ported to Sega Saturn, PlayStation, Neo Geo Pocket Color, Game Boy Color, Windows, and Zeebo.
-It is the third entry in the Magical Drop series.
+It is the third entry in the Magical Drop series and the final entry released in arcades, as well as Data East's final arcade game before their withdrawal from the coin-op industry.
 In the game, the player takes control of one of several characters, battling against computer-controlled opponents.
 Gameplay is similar to previous entries albeit with further additions; the objective is to clear the screen of constantly advancing colored 'drops' via a character placed at the bottom of the playfield, which can grab drops and make them disappear by putting drops as a column of three or more of the same color.
 The player can also participate in a board-style adventure mode, while two players can play against each other in a competitive versus mode.

 Magical Drop III was produced by Naomi Susa, with Shungo Katagiri acting as the game's planner, while the soundtrack was scored by Gamadelic.
 It proved popular among players, with the Saturn and PlayStation versions selling over 10,392 and 8,286 copies in their first week on the Japanese market respectively, garnering favorable reception from critics and retrospective reviewers.
 The game has since been re-released through download services for various consoles and on compilations.
 It was followed by Magical Drop F: Daibōken Mo Rakujyanai!
 (1999).